 Lobbyists must register with the City Clerk’s office.
 The office keeps a list of all registered lobbyists and their clients available for public use.

-The City Clerk will post public notices, including Rule Postings, Election Notices, Firefighters', Police Officers' and EMS Personnel Civil Service Commission Notices, and other public notices.
-See Public Notices.
+The City Clerk will post public notices, including Rule Postings, Election Notices, Firefighter, Police Officer, and EMS Personnel Civil Service Commission Notices, and other public notices.

-The public can participate in a council meeting in two ways – through general citizen communication and by speaking on other agenda items.
-Please see here for more information.
+The public can participate in a council meeting in two ways – through general public communication or by speaking on specific agenda items.

 The City of Austin's technical criteria manuals are available online through the Municode website.